adonisjs/v5-docs/content/guides/fundamentals/deployment.md

 For MySQL and PostgreSQL, Lucid will obtain [advisory locks](https://www.postgresql.org/docs/9.4/explicit-locking.html#ADVISORY-LOCKS) to ensure that concurrent migration is not allowed.
 However, it is better to avoid running migrations from multiple servers in the first place.

 ## Persistent storage for file uploads
-Modern-day deployment platforms like AWS ECS, Heroku, or Digital ocean apps run your application code inside [ephemeral filesystem](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem), which means that each deployment will nuke the existing filesystem and creates a fresh one.
+Modern-day deployment platforms like Amazon ECS, Heroku, or DigitalOcean apps run your application code inside an [ephemeral filesystem](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem), which means that each deployment will nuke the existing filesystem and creates a fresh one.

 You will lose the user uploaded files if stored within the same storage as your application code.
-Hence, you must consider using [Drive](../digging-deeper/drive.md) to keep the user uploaded files on a cloud storage service like S3 or GCS.
+Hence, you must consider using [Drive](../digging-deeper/drive.md) to keep the user uploaded files on a cloud storage service like Amazon S3 or Google Cloud Storage.

 ## Logging
-The [AdonisJS logger](../digging-deeper/logger.md) write logs to `stdout` and `stderr` in JSON format.
-You can either set up an external logging service to read the logs from stdout/stderr or forward them to a local file on the same server.
+The [AdonisJS Logger](../digging-deeper/logger.md) writes logs to `stdout` and `stderr` in JSON format.
+You can either set up an external logging service to read the logs from stdout/stderr, or forward them to a local file on the same server.

 The framework core and ecosystem packages write logs at the `trace` level.
 Therefore, you must set the logging level to `trace` when debugging the framework internals.